AndyWright360/Quest_Board/README.md

     1. I want to check my profile page so I can easily monitor my created and joined events.
     2. I want to leave an event if my plans change or I can no longer attend.
+    3. I want to delete a created event.

 - **Administrator**